 Generally speaking, a human resources degree refers to the workers that make up an organization and, therefore, prepares students for different kinds of jobs.
 While working toward a degree of this kind, students may take classes that delve into topics like pay equality, employment law, organizational behavior, leadership and management.

 Italy, officially the Italian Republic, is a unitary parliamentary republic within the European Union, located in Southern Europe.
 To the north, it borders France, Switzerland, Austria, and Slovenia along the Alps.

 Turin is one of the business cities of Italy.
 The universities in this city strive to provide quality education in Italy.
 This place is a hub of top notch international schools such as the University of Turin that are dedicated to shaping up good career for the students.

-Request Information Master's Degrees in Human Resources in Turin in Italy 2017
+Request Information Master's Degrees in Human Resources in Turin in Italy 2018/2019

-The Master’s Programme in Industrial and Employment Relations is offered by the International Training Centre of the ILO in collaboration with the University of Turin.
+The Master in Industrial and Employment Relations is offered by the International Training Centre of the ILO in collaboration with the University of Turin.
 A number of ILO leading experts will participate in the delivery of this programme. [+]

 The Master in Industrial and Employment Relations (MIER) aims at developing specialized multidisciplinary knowledge in the field of industrial and employment relations from a comparative viewpoint.
 It will provide participants with a theoretical and practical understanding of industrial and employment relations systems in the world, by looking into recent changes and trends in the major economic geographical areas.

 Furthermore, it will offer a range of learning situations in which participants can enhance their analytical and problem-solving skills.Specific objectives